-- 1. To give children an enjoyable and inspiring introduction to music and music making - 2.
-To informally educate and prepare school children from the ages of 5-8 for an African-style musical education by encouraging observation and appreciation, and using song and dance - 3.
-To help children learn musical skills both formally and informally by using a wide variety of media and activities - 4.
-To give children aged 8-10 a firm understanding and grounding in vital elements of music, namely rhythm and melody - 5.
-To give children aged 8-10 a chance to learn a musical instrument from inspirational music teachers - 6.
-To give children the opportunity to be creative, with the ability to compose and perform in a variety of styles
+1. To give children an enjoyable and inspiring introduction to music and music making

+2. To informally educate and prepare younger age groups for an African-style musical education by encouraging observation and appreciation, and using song and dance

+3. To help children learn musical skills both formally and informally by using a wide variety of media and activities

+4. To give children in older year groups a firm understanding and grounding in vital elements of music, namely rhythm and melody

+5. To give older children a chance to learn a musical instrument from inspirational music teachers

+6. To give children the opportunity to be creative, with the ability to improvise, compose and perform in a variety of styles